 This report sets out the steps required to develop a strategy to manage kerbside collected biowaste from across the conurbation in light of the English Resources and Waste Strategy.
-By the nature and scale of the decision it has to be approved by the GMCA so this report is outlining the need and process for the procurement of biowaste treatment contracts under a framework for information and for the Committee to comment on the proposed strategy.
+It also seeks approval for the procurement of biowaste treatment contracts under a framework.